Hotel operator Hyatt posts bigger loss as pandemic keeps people at home

+BusinessHotel operator Hyatt posts bigger loss as pandemic keeps people at home

-(Reuters) -U.S. hotel operator Hyatt Hotels Corp reported a bigger loss for the first quarter on Tuesday as people stayed at home due to the COVID-19 pandemic.
+U.S. hotel operator Hyatt Hotels Corp (H.N) reported a bigger loss for the first quarter on Tuesday as people stayed at home due to the COVID-19 pandemic.

 But the company said business demand gained momentum in the period, albeit at a more modest pace than leisure demand.